aaronkyle/social-development/README.md

 Social policy is articulated and manifested in a variety of forms.
 Tracking these these articulations over time and across institutions is difficult.
 Policy formulations change and evolve, and the relationship between seemingly similar terms and concepts is sometime obtuse and counter-intuitive.

 This resource compiles manifestations of social policy attempts to organize and contextualize different manifestations in relation to one another.
-My hope to facilitate rapid comprehension of the inter-connectedness as well as the nuances of international social policy.
+I hope to facilitate, for myself and others, the capacity to rapidly compare and comprehend manifestations of international social policy to better appreciate their inter-connectedness and their nuance.
+I

 ## Caveats and Disclaimers